 A. REPLACEMENT PROPERTY:

 ASSESSOR'S PARCEL NUMBER

 PROPERTY ADDRESS CITY

 DATE OF PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

 DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

 B. ORIGINAL (FORMER) PROPERTY:

 ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

 PROPERTY ADDRESS CITY

-Was there any new construction to the original property between the date of the last If Yes , please explain: t tax bill(s) and the date of disaster?
-Yes No
+Was there any new construction to the original property between the date of the last tax If Yes , please explain: bill(s) and the date of disaster? ☐ Yes ☐ No

-/
+UUL:

 C. CLAIMANT INFORMATION

 NAME OF CLAIMANT

-I certify (or declare) under penalty of perjury under the laws of the State of the hereon, is true, correct, and complete to the best of my knowledge and believed.
+I certify (or declare) under penalty of perjury under the laws of the State of Calif hereon, is true, correct, and complete to the best of my knowledge and belief. ornia that the foregoing, and all information

 SIGNATURE OF CLAIMANT DATE

-OIGINATURE OF CEANVIANT DAIL
+MAILING ADDRESS DAYTIME PHONE NUMBER

-MAILING ADDRESS DAYTIME PHONE NUMBER ()
+()

 CITY, STATE, ZIP E-MAIL ADDRESS